 A stroke is a condition where a part of the brain is deprived of blood supply.
 It is a common disorder, and numbers suggest that one in six people will have a stroke at some point in time.

 Ischemic stroke is one of the two types of strokes and is caused by the blockage of an artery supplying the brain.
 This blockage reduces the blood and oxygen supply to the brain cells, resulting in their damage or death.
-The blockage is due to a blood clot which prevents the blood from going into a portion of the brain.
+The blockage is due to a blood clot that prevents the blood from going into a portion of the brain.

 Failure to timely restore circulation may permanently damage the brain.
 Here time is the most important factor, the upper limit of stroke treatment time window is 24 hours.
 Beyond this time only supportive treatment can be given and the chance of salvaging the brain tissue decrease drastically.